-- Completed Beach Trust Plant Trimming Application & Agreement form (see §VII-Forms and Review Checklists) including a Site Plan delineating the scope and limits of the proposed trimming area drawn on the plat or Survey of the area. - Non-refundable review fee (per Appendix A-Schedule of ARC Fees and Deposits). - Areas of the site to be trimmed shall be staked in the field with visible flags as needed to clearly define all boundaries/limits prior to submitting the trimming application.
+- Completed Beach Trust Plant Trimming Application & Agreement form (available on the SIPOA website or by contacting the SIPOA ARC) including a Site Plan delineating the scope and limits of the proposed trimming area drawn on the plat or Survey of the area. - Non-refundable review fee (per Appendix A-Schedule of ARC Fees and Deposits). - Areas of the site to be trimmed shall be staked in the field with visible flags as needed to clearly define all boundaries/limits prior to submitting the trimming application.
 Flags marking boundaries are to remain in their original position until the trimming is finished and inspected by the SIPOA Staff.